nathanbumpus/Trinity-2.8.4-Marconi/annotations.md

 multiple files containing smaller amounts of unannotated trinity id's.
 This can be accomplished using the split command like so</p>

 ```
-split -l 10000 newblastfile.txt
+split -l 500 newblastfile.txt
 ```
-<p>This splits the newblastfile.txt into a number of files each containing 10000 ids.
-The sequence extractions can then be performed
-for each of these new files and the blast scripts for each file can be run in parallel on the cluster.
-Again the blast script is outlined in the assembly quality section.</p>
+<p>This splits the newblastfile.txt into a number of files each containing 500 ids.
+The sequence extractions can then be performed for each of these new files and the blast scripts for each file can be run in parallel on the cluster.
+Again the blast scripts are outlined in the assembly quality section.</p>

 <h2 align="center">Table of Contents<a id="contents"></a></h2>
 * [Home](README.md)